 - Submit an application for admission online at CSU Mentor and pay the $55 nonrefundable application fee.
 Be sure to print the application submission confirmation page for your records.
-Paper applications are also accepted and may be downloaded from CSU Mentor.
+Paper applications are no longer accepted: however, if you do not have access to a computer, then please submit a paper application (with a statement indicating your need to submit a paper application.)
+Paper applications may be downloaded from CSU Mentor.

 - Request official transcripts from all high schools attended to be sent to Cal State East Bay.
 Official transcripts must be received by the document deadline.
 Transcripts will be accepted if mailed directly by the school, or if hand-carried in their original sealed envelope to Cal State East Bay's Enrollment Information Center located on the first floor of the Student Services and Administration (SA) Building on the Hayward Campus, or to the Academic Services Center on the Concord Campus.